- Faculty Positions in Cancer Research HCI, University of Utah

 We seek outstanding scientists in a number of areas including, but not limited to: cancer prevention (including behavioral interventions), cancer epidemiology, with emphasis on molecular/clinical epidemiology or genetic epidemiology, cancer survivorship, exercise and cancer, health outcomes, risk communication, rural health, implementation science, and biostatistics.
 We are looking for collaborative and engaged colleagues who are interested in advancing their career through interdisciplinary team science.

-HCI and the University Health Sciences Center provide access to state-of-the-art equipment and services through exceptional Core Facilities (see www.cores.utah.edu) that enhance both discovery and translational science.
-HCI HCI also offers state-of-the-art laboratories, including a new 220,000 sq. ft. research building which doubles its research space, opening in summer 2017.
+HCI and University of Utah Health provide access to state-of-the-art equipment and services through exceptional Core Facilities (see www.cores.utah.edu) that enhance both discovery and translational science.
+HCI also offers state-of-the-art laboratories, including a new 220,000 sq. ft. research building which doubles its research space, opening in summer 2017.
 The University of Utah offers robust graduate programs for training PhD and MD/PhD students.
 For more information about HCI, visitwww.huntsmancancer.org.

-Candidates should submit a curriculum vitae, cover letter containing a description of professional experience (including scientific accomplishments, leadership responsibilities and 3 references), and a 3 page research plan.
+Candidates should submit a curriculum vitae, cover letter containing a description of professional experience (including scientific accomplishments, leadership responsibilities and three references), and a three-page research plan.
 Applications accepted continuously, with evaluations beginning November 15, 2016, until positions are filled or closed.

 Huntsman Cancer Institute